-Shampoo switched defense, having trouble reading such unconventional style.
-Then, after backing in such matter all across the yard and having some paint scraped off her maces - this hair obviously wasn't some common hair - the Amazon finally found a weakness.
+Shampoo switched to defense, having trouble reading such unconventional style.
+Then, after backing in such manner all across the yard and having some paint scraped off her maces - this hair obviously wasn't some common hair - the Amazon finally found a weakness.
 Which turned to be the rhythm, a bane of all styles based on whips and other non-rigid weapons.
-The stranger's style, however exotic it looked at first, was in fact very limiting.
+The stranger's style, however exotic it may have looked at first, was in fact very limiting.

 Shampoo tried to wedge into the rhythm between hair strikes.
 She almost got hit with a power kick for her troubles when her opponent kicked upwards so hard she tumbled back head over heels...
 For anyone else such hole in their defense would be their undoing, but the hair whip covered it neatly.
 The stranger then used the extra momentum to go on the offensive, converting the energy of her landing into an especially fierce hair slash.

-For a time Shampoo was forced into deep defense again as she worked to adapt for the new combinations of hair slashes and pirouette kicks.
+For a time Shampoo was forced into deep defense again as she worked to adapt to the new combinations of hair slashes and pirouette kicks.

 "She'll run out of tricks soon," Genma noted prompting a curious side glance from Akane.